-Brrr.... with much of the nation caught in winter's icy cold grip, this is a good time to remember that exposure to very cold temperatures can cause serious - even life-threatening - health consequences.
+With much of the nation caught in winter's icy cold grip, this is a good time to remember that exposure to very cold temperatures can cause serious, even life-threatening, health consequences.

 What is Frostbite?

-Frostbite is caused by freezing, causing loss of feeling and color.
+Frostbite is an injury caused by freezing, which results in a loss of feeling and color.
 It is most likely to affect the face, fingers, or toes, and can cause permanent damage.
 In extreme cases, it can lead to amputation of the affected areas.

-- if at all possible, do not walk on frostbitten feet or toes
+2. Do not walk on frostbitten feet or toes (if possible)

-- do not message or rub affected area with snow
+4. Do not massage or rub affected area with snow